 The program is geared toward surgeons interested in general surgery, with many of our graduates choosing to practice in smaller communities.
 Historically, two-thirds of our graduates have entered general surgery practice directly from residency.
-However, every graduate who has chosen to continue training into a surgical sub-specialty has been accepted into fellowships in cardiothoracic, vascular, plastic, endocrine, colorectal, advanced laparoscopic and trauma/critical care surgery.
-We are focused on developing the complete general surgeon with leadership courses, a formal patient safety and quality curriculum, an ethics lecture series, financial planning series, team based training and focused attention on appropriate areas of improvement throughout training.
+However, every graduate who has chosen to continue training into a surgical sub-specialty has been accepted into fellowships (cardiothoracic, colorectal, endocrine, hepatobiliary-pancreatic, advanced laparoscopic, plastic, trauma/critical care and vascular).
+We are focused on developing the complete general surgeon with leadership courses, a formal patient safety and quality curriculum, an ethics lecture series, financial planning series, team-based training and focused attention on appropriate areas of improvement throughout training.

-Twenty-four percent of our former residents are women, including the first woman in Wisconsin to graduate from a general surgery program.
-Our graduates have an exceptional record of 100 percent pass rate for their written and oral boards on the first attempt compared with a national average of 94 and 81 percent respectively.
+Forty percent of our former residents are women, including the first woman in Wisconsin to graduate from a general surgery program.
+Our graduates have an exceptional record of 100 percent pass rate for their written and oral boards on the first attempt over the past five years.
+In comparison, the national average is 94 and 81 percent, respectively.
 This reflects our faculty's commitment to teaching and an impressive clinical experience throughout residency.

 Our focus is to train surgeons who are excellent clinicians and understand the basic science behind surgical procedures.
-Our attending staff is available to answer questions, and values the close working relationships with residents and medical students.
+Our attending staff is available to answer questions and value the close working relationships with residents and medical students.
 The teaching atmosphere is nurturing rather than adversarial, a milieu we believe prepares better doctors and enhances superior patient care.
 We offer lectures, small group discussions and interactive conferences in which attending and resident physicians discuss cases.
-We have a long standing history of utilizing simulation to adjunct team based and technical skills training.
+We have a long standing history of utilizing simulation to adjunct team-based and technical skills training.
 The Cleary Surgical Techniques Training Laboratory originally opened in 1995 and offered routine simulation experiences.
-In 2012, we opened the Integrated Center for Education and conference center with brand new laparoscopic towers, a mock operating room, mannequin simulators and up to date connectivity to further our dedication to simulation based training.
-Residents gain opportunities for additional practice in laparoscopy, trauma, surgical stapling, cadaver dissection, robotics, team based activities, communication assessments and other surgical techniques.
+In 2012, we opened the Integrated Center for Education and Conference Center with new laparoscopic towers, a mock operating room, mannequin simulators and up-to-date connectivity to further our dedication to simulation-based training.
+Residents gain opportunities for additional practice in laparoscopy, trauma, surgical stapling, fresh cadaver labs, robotics, team-based activities, communication assessments and other surgical techniques.

 Our attending surgeons are interested in clinical research, patient safety collaborations and quality initiatives.
 Residents are expected to publish two papers in peer-reviewed journals during their residency and make two presentations at regional or national medical meetings.
-These requirements enhance the residents' ability to access and use medical literature and create a desire to find answers to problems that surgeons experience in practice.
-The residents are supported with funding to accomplish their presentations and the majority exceed our baseline requirements.
+These requirements enhance residents' ability to access and use medical literature and create a desire to find answers to problems that surgeons experience in practice.
+Residents are supported with funding to accomplish their presentations, and the majority of residents exceed our baseline requirements.
 To further support this requirement, we provide the assistance of a surgical research associate, databases and statistical resources.
 A departmental library and dedicated computers augment these resources.
 Residents receive full credit for the work they do and are recognized as author or co-author of these projects.